FLoRA: An Advanced AI-Powered Engine to Facilitate Hybrid Human-AI Regulated Learning: Engine Implementation in Research Studies

 Participants were randomly assigned to either the GenAI Support group (AI Group, n = 106) or the control group (CN Group, n = 104).
 During modules 2–4 of the main task, the AI group interacted with both the GenAI VSP and a GenAI teaching assistant.
 This teaching assistant provided individualised feedback, guidance, and adaptive scaffolding to support learning.
 In contrast, the control group engaged only with the GenAI VSP, allowing for a direct comparison of the effects of personalised GenAI support.
 Both groups accessed the \flora platform’s suite of tools, which included the GenAI VSP chat interface powered by ChatGPT models, an auto-saving note-taking tool with data collection features, a text submission tool for diagnostic results that offered immediate feedback and performance scores (see Appendix~\ref{sec:appendix_other_feature}), and a timer to regulate task duration.

 \textbf{Key Research Findings:} The study assessed students' clinical reasoning skills by analysing their history-taking behaviours during interactions with VSPs.
-Some behaviours showed strong correlations with reasoning metrics like diagnostic accuracy, history-taking scores, and clinical knowledge test results.
-This is because these behaviours reflected essential components of effective clinical reasoning: organizing questions in a logical sequence aids in systematic data collection; asking specific, pathophysiologically relevant questions demonstrates a deeper understanding of disease processes; and summarising and reorganising information indicates the ability to synthesise patient data.
+By analysing 1,030 consultation dialogues, a Pearson correlation analysis was conducted, and students' dialogues were coded into 12 categories.
+Some behaviours showed strong correlations (r = 0.208–0.225, \(\chi^2\)=6.019, all \textit{P} < .05) with reasoning metrics like diagnostic accuracy, history-taking scores, and clinical knowledge test results.
+This is because these behaviours reflect essential components of effective clinical reasoning: organizing questions in a logical sequence aids in systematic data collection; asking specific, pathophysiologically relevant questions demonstrates a deeper understanding of disease processes; and summarising and reorganising information indicates the ability to synthesise patient data.
 These behaviours enhance students' ability to accurately diagnose and understand clinical scenarios, thereby improving their performance on reasoning metrics.
 By integrating GenAI-driven VSPs into the \flora platform, the study offered scalable and interactive opportunities for students to practice history-taking in a realistic, simulated environment.
 This approach enabled dynamic patient consultations and provided immediate, personalised feedback, thereby enhancing students’ clinical reasoning skills~\citep{chen2025medicalcoding}.
+However, GenAI can be prone to generating hallucinations, resulting in the presentation of inaccurate or fabricated information~\citep{qian2025towards}.
+Consequently, the GenAI-based VSPs may sometimes provide students with misleading responses.
+This can hinder students’ diagnostic reasoning by introducing errors, and thus raises important concerns about the reliability of using GenAI in medical education.

 Beyond generating valuable insights in medical diagnostics, this study also demonstrates the versatility of the \flora platform for a wide range of experiential learning tasks.
 Its capacity to simulate interactive scenarios suggests potential applications in leadership training and other domains requiring experiential learning.
 The results highlight that integrating \flora with GenAI technologies can facilitate skill development and deliver personalised learning experiences across diverse educational contexts.
+And, because of the personalised and adaptive support throughout the learning process, thereby the development of SRL skills can also be facilitated.